hangloos/recipes-manager-rails-assessment/spec.md

-show current recipes with links on homepage - x make nested resource - commments inside recipes, also ingredients insdie recipe.  - x add button - cooked recipe on show page, delete recipe and add comment recipe - x cancancan - authorize so you can only see, edit etc your own recipes. add a before action _ set_recipe
+show current recipes with links on homepage - x make nested resource - commments inside recipes, also ingredients insdie recipe.  - x add button - cooked recipe on show page, delete recipe and add comment recipe - x

 add ingredients ( need drop down and also text field) edit ingredients on a recipe